yjp20/prism/README.md

 <a href="https://codeclimate.com/github/stoplightio/prism/test_coverage"><img src="https://api.codeclimate.com/v1/badges/f5e363a7eb5b8f4e570f/test_coverage" /></a>

-Prism is a set of packages that relate to API specification mocking.
-One use case, spinning up a mock HTTP server which will response realistically to the requests you send it.

-**Note: this branch refers to Prism 3.x, which is the current version most likely you will use.
-If you're looking for the 2.x version, point your browser to the [right branch][2.x]**

-Being based on [Graphite], Prism supports any description format that Graphite supports:

-- OpenAPI v3.0
-- OpenAPI v2.0 (formerly Swagger)

-Prims is a multi-package repository:
+Prism is a set of packages for API mocking with **OpenAPI Specification v2** (formerly known as Swagger Specification) and **OpenAPI Specification v3**.

+For example, given an API specification:

+- You can spin up a mock HTTP server and respond realistically based on your requests

+The set of packages are made up of:

-- [`core:`][core] basic interfaces and abstraction for API descriptions
+- [`core`][core]: basic interfaces and abstraction for API descriptions
-- [`http:`][http] A Prism implementation to work with HTTP Requests
+- [`http`][http]: A Prism implementation to work with HTTP Requests
-- [`http-server:`][http-server] A _[Fastify]_ instance that uses Prism to validate/mock/respond and forward to http requests
+- [`http-server`][http-server]: A _[Fastify]_ instance that uses Prism to validate/mock/respond and forward to http requests
-- [`cli:`][cli] A CLI to spin up servers locally easily
+- [`cli`][cli]: A CLI to spin up servers locally easily

-Look at the relative repositories' README for the specific documentation.
+Look at the relative repositories' READMEs for the specific documentation.

+> Note: This branch refers to Prism 3.x, which is the current version most likely you will use.
+If you're looking for the 2.x version, point your browser to the [2.x branch][2.x]

-## Install
+## Installation

 Most of the users will probably want to use the CLI, which is a Node module, and can either be installed via NPM or Yarn…